Please read: What you Need to Know about Coronavirus

 Our aim is to develop long-term healing relationships with our patients and help them navigate their care within a complex medical system.
 Our healthcare team is composed of board certified physicians of internal medicine, geriatrics and pediatrics, as well as nurse practitioners, pharmacists, social workers, registered nurses, medical assistants and many skilled support staff.
 Within our rich academic environment, we dedicate ourselves each day to providing the highest quality care to our patients, the highest caliber education to our learners, and the highest impact research to drive clinical innovation.
 We are proud to be advocates for our patients and mentors for tomorrow’s physicians.

-Our initiatives and recent highlights
+Our initiatives and current highlights

 For their hard work, dedication to patients and innovative work during the ongoing pandemic, several General Internal Medicine nurses were recently selected as “Outstanding Primary Care Nurses” by The Ohio State University College of Nursing during Nurses Week and Month 2021.
 The GIM honorees include Nikki Baughman, Alicia Irwin, Ashley Lawson, Matt Mickley, Kari Miller and Jonathan Neimetz.